Nigeria Air launch denounced as "fraud" - African Business

-Nigeria’s House of Representatives slammed the launch of Nigeria’s new flag carrier Nigeria Air as a ‘fraud’ on Tuesday after the major stakeholders in the deal – the federal government and Ethiopian Airlines – denied knowledge of the launch.
+Nigeria’s House of Representatives slammed the launch of Nigeria’s new flag carrier Nigeria Air as a ‘fraud’ on Tuesday, while local Nigerian media reported that major stakeholders in the deal – the federal government and Ethiopian Airlines – had denied knowledge of the launch.

-At an investigative hearing with Airline Operators of Nigeria (AON) and representatives of ministry of aviation, the committee ordered the ministry of aviation and its partners in the project to “immediately suspend flight operations“.
+At an investigative hearing with Airline Operators of Nigeria (AON) and representatives of the ministry of aviation, the Senate Committee on Aviation recommended that the ministry of aviation and its partners in the project to “immediately suspend flight operations“.

 During the hearing the former minister of aviation, Hadi Sirika, claimed Nigeria Air was only unveiled and not launched during a fanfare on May 26th.
 At the unveiling of the aircraft Sirika said the airline was expected to commence operations in a month’s time.